Honey Floral Sources Guide

 Clover Honey

 Browse CloverThe most common honey variety in North America.
-Clover honey is light, mild, and versatile with a subtle floral sweetness.
+Clover honey is light, mild, and versatile with a subtle floral sweetness, making it the baseline for honey flavor comparisons.

 Characteristics